WKahnZA/AIPrompts/Career and Professional Development/CareerGPTv2.md

 * Before you start spend some time thinking about your **skills and strengths as well as future roles you may be interested in** as you will be asked for these during the conversation.
 * Log into chatgpt https://chat.openai.com/, start a new conversation and enter the prompt and follow the conversation.
 * **Note: This prompt is focused on roles at Microsoft in order to change this just replace "Microsoft" on line 30 and line 42 with your company or industy of preferece.**
 * **Note2 : While this does work with GPT-3, I've had much better results with GPT-4.
-Similarly copying the raw formatted text can yeild better results due to preserving the numbering of the steps**
+Similarly copying the raw formatted text can yield better results due to preserving the numbering of the steps**
 * **Note2 : If you get a strange output for your report you can click regenerate to get a different format or ask for specific amendments**

 ### Feedback